cfobel/python___pyevolve/docs/source/index.rst

 \- **Charles R. Darwin**

 This is the documentation of the new Pyevolve release |release|.
 Since the version 0.4, Pyevolve has changed too much, many new features was added and **many** bugs was fixed, this documentation describes those changes, the new API and new features.

+See some plot screenshots on the :ref:`graphs_screens` section.

 .. centered:: Contents